frankiannelli/serverless-workshop/reference-notes.md

 So today we are going to setup a serverless API to save notes.
 We will setup lambda functions to save the notes in a dynamodb table and we will expose the lambdas as restful endpoints with API gateway.

+I have added some notes to the workshop outlining what we are going to do today.
+So everyone can code along if you want, or if you prefer to copy paste the code as we go you can do that as well.

+Frank and Thuan are going to be helping out if anyone gets stuck along the way

 ### setup

 check everyone is setup